How to use a Franking Machine

 Using a Pitney Bowes DM50

-The smaller, low volume franking machines are more simple in their design and are suitable for basic franking.
-Larger businesses with a higher output need a larger, automated machine which can determine the weight, size and thickness of your outgoing mail.
+The low volume franking machines are compact and simple in their design and ideal for handling up to 30 items of mail a day.
+Businesses with a higher output need a larger, automated machine that determines the weight, size and thickness of your outgoing mail.

-For larger packets, you print off a franking label to affix to the parcel, to avoid parcel printing being illegible or the parcel itself becoming creased or damaged.
+For larger packets, you print onto a self-adhesive franking label and affix to the parcel to avoid printing being illegible or the parcel being damaged.

 Although using a franking machine is a simple and hassle-free way of processing mail, there are a few conditions that must be met in order for your franked mail to be delivered successfully.